vertexvaar/bluedist/packages/bluesprints/README.md

 ## Problems?

 You might find some help in the documentation (especially if you get exceptions).
-If you did not find what you were searching for you can open a question issue on github.
+If you did not find what you were searching for you can open a question issue on GitHub.

 ## TODO

-* Let Parsedown link to the correct manual page on github (exception help pages)
+* Let Parsedown link to the correct manual page on GitHub (exception help pages)